SomeWeekendReading/someweekendreading.github.io/_posts/2022-08-08-positive-thinking.md

 (Or possibly I'm too deranged to tell.
 Feel free to debug my state of derangement in the comments, if you like.)

+## Addendum 2022-Aug-10: Project Kamp

+Oh, I forgot to add to the YouTube stuff: [Project Kamp](https://www.youtube.com/c/ProjectKamp)!

+Some amiable Europeans, mostly Dutch, bought abandoned land in Portugal and are rehabilitating it.
+A changing cast of characters come for a few months each, to experiment with solar arrays, vegan cooking, weather stations, soil moisture sensors, and so on all hooked up to a Raspberry Pi.
+In the meantime, they live completely off-grid, make good friends with their neighbors, and just generally try to figure out ecologically sustainable living.

+Also socially sustainable, since they like their neighbors.
+So much so that they get invited to come harvest oranges that the neighbors don't have time to harverst.
+The video of fresh, sun-warmed oranges is quite moving.

 ---

 ## Notes &amp; References